checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Declaration-Checking.md

 **2. Bundled statements**

-Bounds checking for bundled statements behaves in a similar manner as bounds checking for statements that contain comma-separated assignments.
+Bounds checking for bundled statements behaves in a similar manner as bounds checking for expressions that contain comma-separated assignments.
-The observed bounds of lvalues are tracked across all statements in a bundled statement, and bounds validation is only performed after traversing the last statement in the bundled statement.
+The observed bounds of lvalues are tracked across all expressions in a bundled statement, and bounds validation is only performed after traversing the last full expression in the bundled statement.
 For example:

 ```
 void f(_Array_ptr<int> small : count(1),